 - Child Advocacy Network of Monroe County presentations

 Greenwood Townhouses are within the Monroe Public Schools district.
 Assistance with college applications and student scholarships is provided to resident families.
 Residents also enjoy these amenities:

 - Outdoor pavilion

-Applications for Greenwood Townhouses are available at the Monroe Housing Commission 20 North Roessler office between the hours of 8:30 to 11:00 and 1:00 to 3:30, Monday thru Friday.
+Applications for Greenwood Townhouses are available at the Greenwood Office, 930 Greenwood, between the hours of 8:30 to 12:00, Monday thru Thursday.
 Applicants must meet these minimum eligibility requirements to be considered for a family townhouse unit:

 - All families must have a Head of Household or Co-Heads of Household

 - The family’s annual income must be within the low-income limit set by HUD, which means the family income cannot exceed 80 percent of the median income set for the area.